The Cartford Inn: Food and drink

 The inn's food, which is the work of head chef Chris Bury (formerly of The Fat Duck), was reviewed by The Guardian's Jay Rayner in 2017 and The Caterer's Brendan Coyne in 2015.
 Bury took over the head-chef position from Ian Manning in 2016.

 Also on the property is the two-storey River House, which was formerly John Smith's Hart Brewery.

 The inn was named the UK's 2020 Pub of the Year by The Daily Telegraph.
+It was named England's Inn of the Year by AA in 2024.